-On the table, collected blue and white china with lavender topiaries for a pretty brunch with some favorite ladies.
+On the table, vintage blue and white for brunch.
+Collected blue and white vintage china with lavender topiaries for a pretty brunch with some favorite ladies.

 Sometimes setting the table for a get-together is a little like staging for a play.
 I often spend countless hours imagining and designing the table to create a little bit of drama.
 Yes, the food maybe first, then the flowers, and the final is the arranging of all the details of each place setting.

-A pretty table setting and and layout of the meal speaks volumes to your guests, and tells them that you have spent some time on their arrival and how important it is to host their gathering.
+A pretty table setting of vintage blue and white for brunch with green goblets on a table.
+A pretty layout of fine dinnerware to accompany the meal speaks volumes to your guests.
+It tells them that you have spent some time on their arrival and how important it is to host their gathering.

 Your guests just might ask, “What’s the celebration?”